UKHomeOffice/cop-product-page/README.md

 ## Styling
 Styling has been imported from the GDS frontend tool kit which leads to the [AlphaGov] repository.
 In this repository, images, css was imported from the 'dist' files.
-New styling classes added in for specific layout purposes but does affect the styling of GDS components.
+New styling classes have also been added in for specific layout purposes but does affect the styling of GDS components.

 CSS Styling classes can be found in [layout.css.](src/components/layout.css)